 When Luxembourg was under Dutch rule, there were many problems with their protestant overlords.
-For that reason, they made an agreement; the male children of William IV would be Protestant (following in their father’s religious footsteps) and the female children would be Catholic (after their mother, Marie Anne of Portugal, who was married to provide a Catholic ruler for a Catholic country).
+For that reason, they made an agreement; the male children of William IV would be Protestant and the female children would be Catholic (after their mother, Marie Anne of Portugal).
 At this time, many daughters were born and their descendants have ruled Luxembourg ever since.

 Neumünster Abbey was built in 1606 on the site of an abbey destroyed by a fire in 1542 (hence the name (Neumünster – ‘neu’ = new).
-This was later destroyed by a fire in 1684 and rebuilt in 1688.
-During the French Revolution, it was converted into a police headquarters and a prison, which was used by the Prussians afterwards in 1815 before again becoming a prison in 1867.
+A fire in 1684 destroyed the still relatively new Abbey; it was rebuilt in 1688.
+During the French Revolution, the police turned it into their headquarters and a prison.
+The Prussians used it afterwards in 1815 before it again became a prison in 1867.

 Since 2004, the Abbey acts as a cultural centre, housing the European Institute of Cultural Routes.
 Most important in recent history is that Bulgaria and Romania signed their treaty of Accession to the EU in 2005 in the Neumünster.

 Fort Thüngen was part of the fortifications of Luxembourg City before the Treaty of London in 1867 required its destruction.
 The fort protected the city from across the Alzette river to the north of the City Centre.
-Today, the fortress holds two Museums: the Musée Dräi Eechelen (Three Acorns, the nickname for the fort due to the three gold acorns that rest atop the towers at the former entrance of to the fort) and the Mudam (Luxembourg’s museum of modern art), the latter of which was constructed on top of the fortification while preserving its foundations.
+Today, the fortress holds two museums.
+The first is the Musée Dräi Eechelen.
+Its name means Three Acorns (due to the three gold acorns that rest atop the towers at the former entrance of to the fort).
+The second is the Mudam (museum of modern art), which was constructed on top of the fortification while preserving its foundations.
 The Musée Dräi Eechelen traces Luxembourg’s history from the mid 15th century until the beginning of the 20th century.

 I was really impressed by Luxembourg City.
-The first thing that I noticed (besides the valley and the few defences that remain) was the fact that the city was extremely clean.
+The first thing that I noticed (besides the valley and the few defences that remain) was the cleanliness.
 The buildings are white and or light, pastel well-maintained colours (with exceptions).
 I also noticed the multi-tiered nature of the city straight away.
-You can see it immediately from Adolphe Bridge and my first thought was ‘well, biking in this city will be difficult’.
+You can see it immediately from Adolphe Bridge – my first thought was ‘well, biking in this city will be difficult’.